 Using early mammalian embryos we aim to set a paradigm for studying self-organisation across subcellular, cellular and whole organismal scales.

 Future projects and goals

-We adopt a wide variety of experimental strategies including embryology, molecular genetics, live-imaging, cell physics, and modelling in order to address fundamental questions in development and cell biology at a molecular, cellular, and systems level.
-Our goals are:
+We adopt a wide variety of experimental strategies including embryology, genetics, advanced microscopy, biophysics and theoretical modelling in order to address fundamental questions in development and cell biology at molecular, cellular and systems levels.
+Our goals include:

 - Understanding the symmetry-breaking mechanism in mammalian embryos.